 Growing up in northwest Louisiana, Ann Bigham spent her early years attending classes in a one-room schoolhouse.

 After the Brown v.
-Board of Education decision in 1954, in which the Supreme Court ruled segregated schools were unconstitutional, those schoolhouses were consolidated into larger schools.
+Board of Education decision in 1954, in which the Supreme Court ruled segregated schools were unconstitutional, those schoolhouses were consolidated into larger institutions.
 Yet, through it all, the learning never stopped.

 “We had some of the best educated and nurturing teachers on the face of the earth,” Bigham says.
-“Learning, learning learning, in a pleasant way, is what we had.”
+“Learning, learning, learning, in a pleasant way, is what we had.”

 The effects of those early years set Bigham on a path to become a teacher herself.
 Now, the St. John’s College Graduate Institute alumna is helping set up other teachers for future success.